The Zoo is open daily from 10 am to 5 pm starting March 28.

 Sensory Inclusion

 KultureCity sensory bags are available for checkout to guests with sensory processing needs.
-Available at the booth next to the Zoo Entrance.
+Available at admissions in the Zoo Entrance.
 There’s no cost, just leave an ID and return the bag when finished.

 Single Stroller